pawelleckii/Book-Price-Miner/README.md

 **List[Book] getBooksFromDatabase(String userPhrase)**

-Downloads list of books in database to let user choose one that he meant by typing **userPhrase**.
+Downloads list of books in database to let user choose the one that he meant by providing **userPhrase**.

 **List[Book] getCheapestBookFromEachBookstore(String bookTitle, String isbn13)**